Dn250704/Book-Website-Personal-Project/README.md

 # Book-Website-Personal-Project
-This is a passionate website that I created to sell book
+This is a passionate website that I created to sell the book

 Book-Website-Personal-Project/
 ├── public/